Resource-Efficient Synthesis of Sparse Quantum States: Conclusion

 It is worth investigating whether the synthesis of $W$-states can be generalized to that of another special state called Dicke-states, which is a further generalization of $W$-states.
-The utility of Dicke-states could allow for a more compact synthesis, with less ancillary qubits.
+The utility of Dicke-states could allow for a more compact synthesis, with fewer ancillary qubits.
 One potential resource-efficient approach to answer this question is by trying to adapt the classically reversible part to turn the basis states of the Dicke-state to the target state.

 Finally, although the proposed sparse state synthesis approach in this paper is resource-efficient in the number of non-Clifford gates and circuit depth, it can require a large number of ancillary qubits compared to the state-of-the-art.
-Particularly, for large sparsity case, i.e., $s = \mathcal{O}(\poly(n))$, the number of ancillary qubits is polynomial in the number of qubits $n$.
-Thus, the current approach is only efficient in the small sparsity case, i.e., $s = \mathcal{O}(n)$.
-An extension to this work is to find an alternative approach, with a lower number of ancillary qubits, while preserving the same complexities for the number of non-Clifford gates and circuit depth.
+A potential extension to this work could be to find an alternative approach, with a lower number of ancillary qubits, while preserving the same complexities for the number of non-Clifford gates and circuit depth.